Judge not, and you will not be judged; condemn not, and you will not be condemned;

 "What's good for you is good for me."

-This kind of reciprocity is thought to be the prevailing one throughout the animal
+reciprocity is thought to be the prevailing one in intelligent social creatures like

-of goods, which is the classical tit-for-tat model of reciprocity.
-Instead, one
+exchanges of goods and services, which is the classical tit-for-tat model of reciprocity.

 How you treat someone influences how they go on to treat others.